Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 When you label your syringes, be sure to include:

-To bring your expressed colostrum into the hospital when you have your baby, you'll need:
+To bring your expressed colostrum into the hospital when you have your baby, you will need:

 When you're going to the hospital to give birth, you can place some of your frozen colostrum syringes in a re-sealable bag and put it inside a cool bag between a bag of crushed ice or some ice blocks.